Company

 We don't charge you

 Everything on mortgageprotectioncompany.com is free for consumers.
-Reading our articles, requesting a match with a licensed partner, receiving quotes, and talking to an agent all cost you nothing.
+Reading our articles, requesting a match with a licensed advisor, receiving quotes, and talking to an agent all cost you nothing.
 We do not sell paywalled content, we do not operate a subscription, and we do not charge a referral fee or convenience fee to consumers at any point.

 Partners pay us a commission